jeaner/PracticumPhysics/README.md

 # PracticumPhysics
 The flavors of physics kaggle competition completed for Regis University's MSDS Practicum 1

+# Explanation of Work
+My presentation is Practicum 1.pdf that explains my work

 # Competition Website
 https://www.kaggle.com/c/flavours-of-physics
 Please download the following files from the kaggle competition to perform this model: